Forgiveness is...Forgiveness is NOT...

 happened, nor will happen again.

-- Something you do just for the offender.
+- Not something you do just for the offender.
 Forgive for you, to release your pain and the power the offense can have to destroy your health and peace of mind.

 - A sign of strength, not weakness.